 “How was your weekend?” someone asks.
 My mind goes blank.

-We prepare our hearts in anticipation of Easter.
-We reflect on the cross and its significance.
-We feel the long, heavy pause between Good Friday and Easter Sunday — waiting for the discovery of an empty grave and a risen Savior.
+You prepare your heart in anticipation of Easter.
+You reflect on the cross and its significance.
+You feel the long, heavy pause between Good Friday and Easter Sunday — waiting for the discovery of an empty grave and a risen Savior.
 And then it comes.
 He comes!

 And then it’s Monday.

 The temptation is to treat Easter like it’s an ending.
-The eggs have all been found, Jesus is risen, we went to church, and now it’s back to “normal life.”
+The eggs have all been found, Jesus is risen, you went to church, and now it’s back to “normal life.”

 But nothing was normal after Jesus.